Broadcast of Jeopardy!: Original series (1964–1975)

 However, Bolen was not interested in seeing an aging show like Jeopardy! stand in the way of her plans for a more youthful image for NBC's daytime lineup, so she resolved to prepare it for eventual cancellation, a rare instance of a network deliberately trying to undermine one of its programs.
 So, on July 1 of the same year, NBC moved Jeopardy! to yet another timeslot, this time to 1:30 p.m.
 EST (12:30 p.m.
 CST) (replacing Three on a Match, yet another Bob Stewart-produced game) and placed it against ABC's Let's Make a Deal and CBS' As the World Turns, both of which had easily beaten the ratings of several programs placed in that same time slot by NBC since December 1968.
 At that time, Deal moved to ABC from NBC, which had carried it in that very time slot during much of the 1960s, in a dispute by packagers Stefan Hatos and Monty Hall over the latter network's refusal to make a weekly primetime version of the show permanent.

 With the July move, many of the previously tenaciously devoted viewers began abandoning the program; most of the remaining ones were either middle-aged housewives or elderly retirees, two groups undesirable to advertisers due to their usually fixed retail brand preferences, rendering them unpersuadable to try new ones.
 As such, advertising revenues fell, a scenario not helped by the severe economic recession occurring in late 1974.
 Jeopardy! became the seventh show since 1968 to fall at 1:30 p.m.
 EST (12:30 p.m.
-CST), and a cancellation notice was issued by November 1974.
-Its replacement was the expansion of Another World to a full hour, the first daytime serial to expand to that duration; in April 1975, another serial, Days of Our Lives began occupying that time slot and eventually brought success to NBC there (Days moved exclusively to the network streaming service Peacock in September 2022, with NBC News Daily airing in its 1:30 p.m.
+CST), and a cancellation notice was issued in November 1974.
+Its replacement was the expansion of Another World to a full hour, the first daytime serial to expand to that duration, in a schedule switch with How to Survive a Marriage.
+In April 1975, another serial, Days of Our Lives began occupying that time slot and eventually brought success to NBC there (Days moved exclusively to the network streaming service Peacock in September 2022, with NBC News Daily airing in its 1:30 p.m.
 EST (12:30 p.m.
 CST) timeslot.).
 Jeopardy! broadcast the 2,753rd and final episode of its original network run on January 3, 1975.
 Some affiliates, including KNBC in Los Angeles, aired reruns in various other timeslots through the first quarter of that year.
 To compensate Griffin for canceling the program, which still had a year left on its contract, NBC purchased Wheel of Fortune, another creation of his, which premiered on January 6, 1975 (the following Monday) at 10:30 a.m.
 Eastern (9:30 Central).